AT-Publishing/website/0-blackfriday.md

 ## Anticipated Crypto Deals for BlackFriday 2019

 #### Ledger Nano S Black Friday 2019: Anticipated 50% Off

+**Ledger confirmed that the Black Friday offers for 2019 start on November 25 with early offers leading up to the actual Black Friday November 29 and ending the week of offers on the Cyber Monday which is December 2nd.**

 {{ site.stars.five }}